-Using estimates of the contribution of non-flow related impacts on the level of degradation of each component led to an increase in the PES health score from 69 to 78, which would raise the health score to a B Category.
-This suggests that both flow and non-flow related impacts have played a role in the degradation of the estuary to a C.
+Estimates of the contribution of non-flow related impacts on the level of degradation of each component led to an increase in the health score from a PES of 69 to 78, which would raise the health score to a B Category.
+This suggests that non-flow related impacts have played some in the degradation of the estuary to a C, but that flow-related impacts are also driving degradation.

 The highest priority is to address the quality of influent water.
-Of the non-flow-related impacts, habitat loss (within the 5 m contour and above the Sappi weir) along with water quality problems because of the high nutrient load associated with the Waste Water Treatment Works (WWTWs) were the most important factors influencing ecological health of the system.
-The excess nutrients in the inflowing water are an important factor to consider with increased abstraction from the system.
-Retention of these high concentrations of nutrients could lead to nuisance algal growth, low dissolved oxygen in the water and reduced habitat quality.
+Of the non-flow-related impacts, habitat loss within the 5m contour and the vegetation integrity of these areas along with water quality problems as a result of the high nutrient load associated with the WWTWs were the most important factors influencing ecological health of the system.
+The excess nutrients in the inflowing water is considered to be an important factor to consider with increased abstraction from the system.
+Retention of these high concentrations of nutrients will lead to nuisance algal growth, low dissolved oxygens and reduced habitat quality.